nandor/aes/README.md

 unix
 ======

-C implementation of AES encryption based on the tiny-C-aes library.
-Also contains code to call the C implementation without acceleration to run on standard Unix.
+C library of AES encryption based on the tiny-C-aes library, *aes.c* and *aes.h*.
+Folder also contains code to call the C library without acceleration to run on standard Unix.

 Usage: